tldr-pages/tldr/pages/windows/reg-import.md

 # reg import

-> Import all available keys, subkeys, and values from a file.
+> Import all available keys, subkeys, and values from a `.reg` file.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/reg-import>.

 - Import all keys, subkeys and values from a file: